hoijui/repvar/README.md

 For the CLI tool,
-the variables can be read from the environment or be directly supplied through CLI switches like `-Dkey=value`.
+the variables can be read from the environment or be directly supplied through CLI switches, like `-Dkey=value`.

 > **NOTE** \